 Our Top 3 Squarespace Templates For Small Businesses

 When you're starting your website with Squarespace, the first step you'll be asked to take, is to choose to a template.
-We've covered this topic before, and why choosing a template doesn't really matter, but choosing it's features does, but we thought we'd go into the details of our favourite templates and help your decision making go a little smoother!
+We've covered this topic before, and why choosing a template doesn't really matter, but choosing it's features does, so we thought we'd go into the details of our favourite templates and help your decision making go a little smoother!

 1. RALLY - SUITABLE FOR EVERYONE AND ANYONE